rbr-cleveland/rbr-cleveland.github.io/_posts/faq/2015-07-15-compare-this-to-recycling-where-energy-must-be-used-to-transport-waste-to-the-munipal-recycling-facility-sort-the-waste-transport-it-to-the-manufacturers-produce-new-products-with-it-and-then-send-the-finished-products-back-in-the-other-direction-to-stores-and-ultimately-homes-and-businesses.md

 ---
 layout: faq
 category: faq
-published: false
+published: true
-title: "Compare this to recycling, where energy must be used to transport waste to the munipal recycling facility, sort the waste, transport it to the manufacturers, produce new products with it, and then send the finished products back in the other direction—to stores and, ultimately, homes and businesses."
+title: "Compare this to recycling, where energy must be used to transport waste to the munipal recycling facility, sort the waste, transport it to the manufacturers, produce new products with it, and then send the finished products back in the other directionâ€”to stores and, ultimately, homes and businesses."
 faqtype: compost
 ---

-Compare this to recycling, where energy must be used to transport waste to the munipal recycling facility, sort the waste, transport it to the manufacturers, produce new products with it, and then send the finished products back in the other direction—to stores and, ultimately, homes and businesses.
+Compare this to recycling, where energy must be used to transport waste to the munipal recycling facility, sort the waste, transport it to the manufacturers, produce new products with it, and then send the finished products back in the other directionâ€”to stores and, ultimately, homes and businesses.